ryanlayer/nway/README.md

 ============
 Installation requires the tcmalloc library (http://goog-perftools.sourceforge.net/doc/tcmalloc.html), which is part of the gperftools package.
-This package can be installed on most operating systems through the associated package management tool:
+This package can be installed on most Linux-based operating systems through the associated package management tool:

-- OS X: `brew install gperftools`
 - RedHat Linux: `yum install google-perftools-devel`
 - Ubuntu Linux: `apt-get install libgoogle-perftools-dev google-perftools`